WebAssembly/design/AstSemantics.md

 as an unsigned byte index.

-Linear memory operations access the bytes starting at the effective address and extend for the number of bytes implied by the memory size.
+Linear memory operations access the bytes starting at the effective address and extend for the number of bytes implied by the storage size.
 If any of the accessed bytes are beyond `memory_size`, the access is considered *out-of-bounds*.
 A module may optionally define that out-of-bounds includes small effective addresses close to `0`